truecharts/public/charts/incubator/cloudflareddns/docs/setup-guide.md

 ## Prerequisites

-This guide assumes you've followed our main [Quick-Start Guide](https://truecharts.org/docs/manual/SCALE%20Apps/Quick-Start%20Guides/adding-letsencrypt) with your domain on TrueNAS and done the configuration for your DNS on Cloudflare (see https://www.youtube.com/watch?v=hJVghecs3rE on our YouTube channel)
+This guide assumes you've followed our main [Quick-Start Guide](https://truecharts.org/docs/manual/SCALE%20Apps/Quick-Start%20Guides/adding-letsencrypt) with your domain on TrueNAS and done the configuration for your DNS on Cloudflare (see [this video](https://www.youtube.com/watch?v=hJVghecs3rE) on our YouTube channel)

 The recommended way is to setup CNAMEs for your subdomains (charts) and keep your A record pointed to your base domain, such as below